MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/4-implement-app-insights.md

 ## Monitor your app from the Azure portal

-Once the deployment is complete and all services are up and available, as per the `webstatus` page, begin working with the application.
+Once the deployment is complete and all services are up and available, as per the `webstatus` page, begin working with the app.
 Log out, log in, create something between five and ten orders, using discount coupons and without using them, and so on.

-Now head to the Azure Portal and search for the resource group `eshop-learn-rg` or the name you used when beginning this module, and click on the `webshoppingagg-appinsights` resource and the click on the Live Metrics link.
+Now head to the Azure portal and search for the resource group `eshop-learn-rg` or the name you used when beginning this module, and click on the `webshoppingagg-appinsights` resource and the click on the Live Metrics link.

 You should see something like this:

 :::image type="content" source="../media/webshoppingagg-live-metrics.png" alt-text="Azure portal showing the live metrics dashboard for the webshoppingagg-appinsights resource" border="true" lightbox="../media/webshoppingagg-live-metrics.png":::

-In the image above you can see some sampled logging traces to the right, as well as some Incoming Request real-time graphics, showing the request rate, request duration and request failure rate.
+In the preceding image, you can see some sample logging traces to the right, as well as some Incoming Request real-time graphics, showing the request rate, request duration and request failure rate.
 There's also information for outgoing request, that is, calling the dependencies.
-You can also see the overall health, with memory consumption, CPU utilization and exceptions rate.
+You can also see the overall health, with memory consumption, CPU utilization, and exceptions rate.

 The information above is overall, for all instances running the microservice, if you reconfigure the deployments to use more than one instance you'll be able to select one specific server from the list in the bottom of the dashboard, you'll see the server-specific metrics (There's only on server in this exercise).